 Convergence OECD DFI Working Group on Blended Concessional Finance for Private Sector Projects Definition of blended finance The use of catalytic capital from public or philanthropic sources to boost private sector investment in sustainable development.
-The OECD defines blended finance as: The DFI Working Group defines blended finance as: "strategic involvement of development finance to attract additional funds for SDGs in developing countries.
-The term 'additional funds' refers to commercial finance without explicit development intent, including both concessional and non-concessional public and private capital and even technical assistance." "combining concessional finance with DFIs' own account and/or commercial finance to promote private sector markets, SDGs, and private resource mobilization."
-To be included in Convergence's HDD, a deal must meet three main criteria: The transaction attracts financial participation from one or more private sector investors The transaction attracts financial participation from one or more private sector investors 2 The transactions uses concessional funds (capital priced below-market terms) in one of the following ways: Concessional debt or equity in the capital stack Credit-enhancement through guarantees or insurance Transaction design or preparation is grant-funded Transaction is associated with a technical assistance (TA facility) The transaction targets a developing country Data sourcing methodology Convergence collects data from public sources, data partners, Convergence members, and blended finance practitioners.
+To be included in Convergence's HDD, a deal must meet three main criteria: The transaction attracts financial participation from one or more private sector investors The transactions uses concessional funds (capital priced below-market terms) in one of the following ways: Concessional debt or equity in the capital stack Credit-enhancement through guarantees or insurance The OECD defines blended finance as: "strategic involvement of development finance to attract additional funds for SDGs in developing countries.
+The term 'additional funds' refers to commercial finance without explicit development intent, including both concessional and non-concessional public and private capital and even technical assistance." for Private Sector Projects The DFI Working Group defines blended finance as: "combining concessional finance with DFIs' own account and/or commercial finance to promote private sector markets, SDGs, and private resource mobilization."
+Transaction design or preparation is grant-funded Transaction is associated with a technical assistance (TA facility) The transaction targets a developing country Data sourcing methodology Convergence collects data from public sources, data partners, Convergence members, and blended finance practitioners.
 The OECD conducts an annual reporting exercise as part of the OECD DAC Blended Finance Principles.
 Methodology includes statistics; surveys; and data from DAC members, funds, and facilities.
 DFI Joint Report members are required to report their blended finance activities.
 Estimate of market size based on last comparable period (2021) Convergence recorded 134 deals for 2021, with a total value of around \$14 billion.
 In 2021 mobilized private finance reached \$48.6 billion.
 According to OECD, the two leveraging mechanisms (or archetypes) that mobilized the largest volumes of private capital were direct investment in companies and project finance special purpose vehicles (SPVs) (\$13.8 billion) and guarantees (\$9.8 billion).
 Based on the most recently available data provided by the DFI Joint Report, published in March 2023, aggregate blended financing levels in 2021 were \$13.4 billion, of which \$4.6 billion was private sector financing.

-PART II:
+PART II: THE REGULATORY CONTEXT OF BLENDED FINANCE

-THE REGULATORY CONTEXT OF BLENDED FINANCE
+PART II: THE REGULATORY CONTEXT OF BLENDED FINANCE